Department of Justice is now the Department of Communities and Justice. Find out more >

 Our rapid-build prisons provide a high level of structured activity, including education and training.
 This approach better prepares inmates for progression to minimum security and, ultimately, their return to the community.

-The proposal was approved by the Secretary of the Department of Justice in 2016 following a comprehensive review of environmental factors (REF).
+The proposal was approved by the Secretary of the Department in 2016 following a comprehensive review of environmental factors (REF).
 The REF documentation can be downloaded below.
 For security reasons, some diagrams have been removed.